London Minor Ball Hockey Association

 Rick, having played in the league for over 12 years jumped at the opportunity and has been able to grow the league from 17 teams to just over 50 in that above mentioned time frame.
 The league now has 2 official seasons (Summer & Winter) as well as an All Star Game and year end banquet, trophies and awards.

 Rick has ensured fair play, certified officials and has brought an open door approach when it comes to growing the sport within the City of London.
-Rick was recently recognized and awarded by our governing body (Ontario Ball Hockey Association) as Governor of the Year for the entire Province of Ontario.
+Rick was recently recognized and awarded by the Ontario Ball Hockey Association as Governor of the Year for the entire Province of Ontario.

 When Rick is not at a ball hockey game you can find him at his full time job as a cook at the London Convention Centre, or spending time with his family.
 Rick has 2 beautiful daughters, one of which is active in the LMBHA and his youngest is sure to be once she has reached the required age.